Indexing Practice Lab

 Run the EXPLAIN ANALYZE query again and compare the results.

-Optionally, create a B-tree index on the date
+Optionally, create a B-tree index on the date column to further improve performance:

 CREATE INDEX idx_btree_date ON energy_production_daily USING BTREE (date);